nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The Edit Team Feature allows the user to edit the name of a pre-existing team in EZLead.
+The Edit Team Feature allows the user to edit the personName of a pre-existing team in EZLead.

 Given below is an example usage scenario and how the Edit Team mechanism behaves at each step.

 Step 1.
-The user executes `editteam t/1 n/Team1` to change the name of first team to Team1.
+The user executes `editteam t/1 n/Team1` to change the personName of first team to Team1.

 Step 2.
-The `editTeam` command is created by the parser using the given team index and new name.
-It calls `Model#setTeamName`to change the name of the required team.
+The `editTeam` command is created by the parser using the given team index and new personName.
+It calls `Model#setTeamName`to change the personName of the required team.

 The following sequence diagram shows how the edit team operation works:
 ![EditTeamSequenceDiagram](images/EditTeamSequenceDiagram.png)